yuranest/se_project_react/README.md

 - Add/Delete clothing items (connected to backend API)
 - Like/unlike clothing items
 - Modal forms for item interaction
+- "or Register" / "or Log in" switch between modals (UX requirement from Figma)
 - Weather-based clothing filtering on main page

 ## 🛠️ Technologies